 Amanda joined the Board in 2018 and brings significant expertise and strong commitment to Hannah’s House Vision.
 With a degree in Financial Services, she is an associate of the Chartered Institute of Bankers and a fellow of Leadership WA.
 She is Chief of Support Services at Baptistcare WA which is a not-for-profit organisation providing aged care services.
 Previously the Chief Operating Officer at Bankwest, Amanda has a wealth of experience working with senior executive teams on a number of critical activities including developing a risk and values based culture, running the HR function and supporting the organisation on their people agenda.
 Amanda brings to the Board her extensive experience across a number of domains including Human Resource Management, Governance and Risk Management, Finance, Marketing and Communications and Information Technology.

 Addy relocated to Perth from Melbourne in 2017 and joined the Board of Hannah’s House in 2018.
-Addy has more than a decade of experience with Very Special Kids – Australia’s first children’s hospice – which included three years working in the Fundraising team.
-As Partnerships and Philanthropy Manager at Cancer Council WA, Addy is responsible for mobilising the West Australian business community to help reduce the incidence and impact of cancer.
+Addy has more than a decade of experience with Victoria’s Very Special Kids (who run Australia’s first children’s hospice) which included three years working in the Fundraising team.
+As Partnerships and Philanthropy Manager at Cancer Council WA, Addy is responsible for leading a high-functioning multi-disciplinary team to drive revenue growth across several key fundraising streams.